US politicians react to Trump’s Iran ceasefire with caution, relief

 “Time will tell,” he wrote.

-Democrats, who have been calling for Trump’s removal from office after he threatened to bomb civilian infrastructure in Iran, which would amount to war crimes, lauded the two-week ceasefire.
+Democrats – who have been calling for Trump’s removal from office after he threatened to bomb civilian infrastructure in Iran in attacks that would amount to war crimes – lauded the two-week ceasefire.

 “Stopping war is good,” Democratic Senator Ruben Gallego wrote on X. “I am glad our men and women in uniform will be out of danger.
 We can criticize why we got into this war, the illegality of it and holding the Trump admin accountable.
 But right now I am relieved.”